 - Start and stop your campaigns for special events

 Want to display ads for a limited-time-only sale without getting up at midnight to enable that special-event campaign?
 You can enable the campaign through an automated rule.
 You can also create a second rule to stop the campaign at the end of the day.

 Before creating the rules, you need to create your special-event campaign, complete with keywords and ads.
 Set that campaign to Paused.
-Once you've got your campaign ready, create the first rule to start the campaign and the second rule to pause it again at the end of the day.
+Once you have got your campaign ready, create the first rule to start the campaign and the second rule to pause it again at the end of the day.

 - Avoid costs on poor performing keywords or ads.

 Sometimes certain ads or keywords just don't work out.
-Maybe your ad is getting lots of impressions, but no clicks, or you're getting clicks but no conversions.
+Maybe your ad is getting lots of impressions but no clicks, or you are getting clicks but no conversions.
 That's costing you money you don't need to spend.
-Here's an example of how you can pause ads based on performance criteria.

 - Keep your ads on the first page

-If you've got some keywords and ads that are performing well and want to make sure they are consistently seen by as many searchers as possible, try this:
+If you have got some keywords and ads that are performing well and want to make sure they are consistently seen by as many searchers as possible, try this:

 Click Campaigns at the top of the page, then click the Keywords tab.
 Click Automate and select Increase to estimated top of page bid when....